-Related-party transaction include transactions between the University and certain members of its Board of Trustees and its affiliates.
+Related-party transactions include transactions between the University and certain members of its Board of Trustees and its affiliates.
 As the University participates in the Title IV programs administered by the Department of Education pursuant to the Higher Education Act, the University must comply with the regulations promulgated under the Higher Education Act.
 Those regulations require that all related-party transactions be disclosed, regardless of their materiality to the financial statement.
-During the years ended June 30, 2022 and 2021, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
+During the years ended June 30, 2023 and 2022, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
+During the year ended June 30, 2023, the University received a total of \$6 from officers of the University and \$2 from a member of the Board of Trustees. \$6 of these donations were designated as restricted for scholarships for students, \$1 were designated to GCU CityServe and \$1 were designated to GCU Student Benevolence Fund.
 During the year ended June 30, 2022, the University received a total of \$143 from officers of the University. \$112 of these donations were designated as restricted for scholarships for students and \$31 were designated to GCU CityServe.
-During the year ended June 30, 2021, the University received a total of \$3 in donations from members of the Board of Trustees and a total of \$67 from officers of the University are stricted for scholarships for students.